AdobeDocs/uxp-photoshop/src/pages/design/index.md

 ---
-title: Design—Create a great Photoshop plugin experience
+title: Design - Designing a Plugin experience
-description: Get plugin design guidelines that will help you design your plugin UI and user interactions.
+description: This is the page for the introduction to plugin design guidelines
 contributors:
   - https://github.com/dcaiced0
 ---